Date, time, and location – all you need to know about this year’s race.

 Learn more about Scoring rules by going to our Event Details page.

 J.P.
-Morgan, in celebration of the Corporate Challenge in New York, will make a donation to a local not-for-profit organization.
+Morgan, in celebration of the Corporate Challenge in New York City, will make a donation to a local not-for-profit organization.
 J.P.
-Morgan makes in each of the 13 Corporate Challenge events in seven countries on five continents.
+Morgan makes locally-designated donations in each of the 15 Corporate Challenge events in seven countries on five continents.

 At any Race in the Series, all participants must follow these Rules of Competition and conduct themselves in a courteous manner, showing respect for all fellow participants, volunteers, Race staff, and members of the community.
 Proper race etiquette is required at all times, including being aware of surroundings and any announcements and following instructions from Race officials.
 Unsportsmanlike conduct will not be tolerated.

 Participants must arrive early enough to enter their corrals on time.
 They must remain respectfully quiet during pre-Race announcements and the playing of the national anthem (in the U.S. only).

 The use of headphones or earbuds is strongly discouraged.
 If participants wear headphones, they shall ensure that they can hear all announcements and/or instructions and remain aware of their surroundings, including other participants.